Sensitivity of peptide conformational dynamics in carbon nanotubes to directional mechanical forces: Results and discussion

 A different behavior was observed for poly-Gly.
 First, $R$ between $\Delta$E2E and $\Delta$SASA was lower than for the other two sequences, and second, it depended more strongly on the type of applied force and the loading rate.
 For pushing, $R$ was smaller than for pulling.
 Moreover, with the loading rate of pushing, $R$ became lower.

-The change in the number of intramolecular contacts anticorrelates with $\Delta$E2E.
-The relationship is less pronounced than between $\Delta$SASA and $\Delta$E2E.
-The negative $R$ goes in line with the notion that when the peptide is elongated by mechanical force, the number of intramolecular contact pairs decreases.
+The internal dynamics of the polypeptides depends on intramolecular interactions.
+In our simulations, the average number of H-bonds within the peptides was approximately 0.4, 3.2, and 0.2 for poly-Ala, poly-Ser, and poly-Gly, respectively.
+Because of the low number of H-bonds, their changes during pulling or pushing showed a poor signal-to-noise ratio.
+Consequently, we concentrated on the pairs, as their average number count was approximately tenfold greater than that of H-bonds.
+We found that the force-induced change in the number of pairs $\Delta$pairs was anticorrelated with $\Delta$E2E.
+The negative $R$ goes in line with the notion that when the peptide is elongated by external force, the number of intramolecular contact pairs decreases.
 This behavior is common for all three sequences and does not depend on the type of applied force.
 While in poly-Ser and poly-Gly, $R$ is also independent of the loading rate, we see some dependence on the loading rate in the case of poly-Ala.
 For higher loading rates, $R$ becomes more negative, reaching about --0.8 for the loading rate of 20 pN\,ps$^{-1}$.